 22. Wupatki National Monument

-The Sinagua cliff dwellings preserved within Wupatki National Monument form part of the largest collection of such ruins in the Southwest.
+The Sinagua cliff dwellings preserved within the Wupatki National Monument form part of the largest collection of such ruins in the Southwest.

 Caves carved into sandstone cliffs are characteristic features of this region, and visitors can enjoy hiking around these fascinating structures that were once home to ancient Native American tribes.